dotnet/razor/README.md

 ====================

 ASP.NET Core is an open-source and cross-platform framework for building modern cloud based internet connected applications, such as web apps, IoT apps and mobile backends.
-This repo contains tools for working on ASP.NET Core apps using the [.NET Core Command Line](https://github.com/dotnet/cli), [Visual Studio](https://visualstudio.com), [VS Code](https://code.visualstudio.com), and more.
+This repo contains tools for working on ASP.NET Core apps using the [.NET Core Command Line](https://github.com/dotnet/cli) and [Visual Studio](https://visualstudio.com).

 ## Get Started